JapiRest/docs/source/index.html.md

 Some of our routes require a [JAPI Key](https://key.japi.rest) to be passed in the header of the request.
 They are used to identify the user and to restrict access to certain routes.
 You can register your own key [here](https://key.japi.rest).

 <aside class="warning">
-  JAPI is still in early development and is not suitable for production envirements!
+  JAPI is still in early development and is not suitable for production environments!
 </aside>